dividing line

 Available for Listening Booth: Y

 Titanic in space.
-On its maiden voyage, the interplanetary passenger liner Golden Star is struck by a meteor and set adrift.
+In the year 2370, the interplanetary passenger liner Golden Star embarks on her maiden voyage, is struck by a meteor, and is set adrift.

 Reviews: